ScanMountGoat/Sm4sh-Material-Research/Shaders.md

 * specularColorGain
 * specularParams
 * zOffset

+## Effect Properties
+Material properties from the "MC_EFFECT" uniform buffer in the shaders ommit the "NU_" prefix like "angleFadeParams" instead of "NU_angleFadeParams".

+* angleFadeParams
+* effColorGain
+* effCombinerAlpha0
+* effCombinerColor0
+* effCombinerColor1
+* effRotUV
+* effScaleUV
+* effSilhouetteColor
+* effTransUV
+* effUniverseParam
+* normalParams
+* normalSamplerAUV

 # Textures
 Shaders reference textures defined in the nud material as well as textures calculated during rendering like shadow maps.